sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

 // setup signer
 const signer = new TestWallet(privateKey, new WhatsonchainProvider(bsv.Networks.testnet));

-// initiate an instance with `pkh` let p2pkh = new P2PKH(PubKeyHash(toHex(pkh)))
+// initialize an instance with `pkh` let p2pkh = new P2PKH(PubKeyHash(toHex(pkh)))

 // connect the signer